 The Maui Ocean Center was a fun aquarium, with exhibits both indoors and outdoors.
 I especially loved the sea turtle and whale and the exhibits featuring Hawaii’s marine life.
+It’s a great way to learn more about Hawaii and the ocean life that calls the area home.
 Overall, I felt the aquarium was geared more toward tourists than to the everyday visitor, but it was a well-designed facility and I would definitely recommend a visit on your trip to Maui.

 Day 5: Snorkeling, Iao Valley and Hiking

 Get ready for more snorkeling!
 If you’re looking for a beautiful beach and amazing snorkeling, head to Kama’ole Beach in Kihei.
 The beach stretches about 1.5 miles and is divided into 3 sections (Kam I, Kam II, and Kam III).
 There are parking lots across from the beach and facilities available.
 Sam and I headed to the beach to snorkel on a weekday morning and it was near-empty, although we were told the beach can be packed on the weekends and during busy-season.

 My favorite part of Kama’ole Beach was the snorkeling.
 Sam and I swam with so many sea turtles!
 They came right up to us and we would have to squirm and wiggle to avoid touching them.
 It was such an incredible experience and we couldn’t believe how many there were in one area.
 I will definitely be back to this area with the hopes of seeing some of my new sea turtle friends again.